 "I just I need to make sure you're really here, to know that it's real and not just a dream, you know?"

-Dean does know.
+Dean nods.
+He does know.

 Sam averts his eyes downward as they begin to tear.
 Dean doesn't say anything, willing him to continue.
 Sam needed this.
 Maybe they both did.